Switching in ACI

 Layer 2 traffic is already forwarded according to the destination MAC address only, it may or may not involve the spine-proxy database (hardware proxy enabled) lookup.
 When IP routing is enabled for the bridge domain, Cisco ACI can also forward a packet based on the IP-to-VTEP information.

 When the destination MAC address is the bridge domain subnet MAC address (router MAC address) this type of traffic is said to be L3 Traffic.
 When forwarding ACI looks up the IP address of the packet only for Layer 3 traffic.

-Routing in ACI is to host-based routing on the leaf if either /32 or /128 routes exists, and LPM routing is used for external routes.
+Routing in ACI is host-based routing, on the leaf if either /32 or /128 routes exists, and LPM routing is used for external routes.
 Routing in the spine consists exclusively of /32 and /128 routing based on the mapping database.
 Spines do not perform LPM routing which is mostly used in routing for external Layer 3 destinations